tesla3327/michaelnthiessen/src/pages/call-method-on-page-load/index.md

 So what is the `created` hook good for?

-Anything that doesn't need the DOM.
+Well, since we don't have access to our DOM element, we should use `created` for anything that doesn't need the DOM element.

 Oftentimes it is used to fetch data:
 ```js